learn-co-students/module-one-final-project-guidelines-nyc-web-111819/README.md

 ### Acknowledgements

-* Thank you Flatiron teachers and our
+* Thank you Flatiron teachers for your enthusiasm (and patience;)
-* Thank you open source community for making gems
+* Thank you open source community for making software available for free for our educational purposes.